 The choices they make at this time is what they need to continue for some time at least till their academic years in the future and most likely also in the career they choose.

 This is one of the most crucial junctures, students are often advised to take career guidance at this stage from a professional career guide.

 A professional career guide can take rational decisions based on objective facts, is more aware of possibilities, and can analyze the outcome of such possibilities.

-Personal guidance on the other hand, is almost always heavily colored with bias.
+Personal guidance, on the other hand, is almost always heavily coloured with bias.
 This is the situation a student is expected to know or be aware of the courses that are available for them depending on the stream chosen in the higher secondary.